-Approximately 61% of the Saxony region is rural and home to only 21.5% of Saxony's total population, a result of early industrialisation.
-Saxony has a recognized national minority, the Sorbian people, who live in Upper Lusatia within the Free State of Saxony and Lower Lusatia in the federal state of Brandenburg.
-These regions are dominated by the brown open-cast mining industry, but there is no opposition by the Sorbs to mining.
+Approximately 61% of the Saxony region is rural and home to only 21.5% of Saxony's total population.
 Though a region with a declining population, Saxony is still considered relatively dense and this is a contributing factor in making it difficult for the mining industry.
 Nevertheless, the Free State of Saxony is still a mining state.